wp-plugins/wp-list-pages-by-custom-taxonomy/readme.txt

 Yes, I am a freelance web developer and for living I develop bespoke plugins and functionalities of any sort.
 though:
-if your request could be considered just an additional feature for this plugin, I will add it to my to-do list and see if it's possible to implement this feature in the future versions of "WP Pages by Custom Tax". if it's something very specific to your site, I would probably suggest to hire me for a few hours, and I'll develop exactly what you need.
+if your request could be considered just an additional feature for this plugin, I will add it to my to-do list and see if it's possible to implement this feature in the future versions of "WP List Pages by Custom Taxonomy". if it's something very specific to your site, I would probably suggest to hire me for a few hours, and I'll develop exactly what you need.